rexbrutal/camunda-bpa-group09/README.md

 - Next click on "Run" on the upper right side next to "Deploy"

-  - Use input.json as input in the "Variables" field inside Run (pop-up window is called "Start instance")
+  - Use this [input](input.json) in the "Variables" field inside Run (pop-up window is called "Start instance")

   - Just copy-paste the content of the file into the field